I was 18 when I began keeping vigil with all that was lost; which is to say, I began writing.

 “You are consecrated to Our Lady.”

-It was he who saw the Blue Lady shimmering on the land alongside the Whetstone Brook upon which we would later build our home.
+It was he who once saw the blue light shimmering on the land alongside the Whetstone Brook upon which we would later build our home.
+He was just a boy then.

-“It’s blue like the light over Uncle Lenny’s bar in the barn,” Lloyd said, of the place where he was almost born and where he watched his little brother come into the world.
+“It’s blue like the light over Uncle Lenny’s bar in the barn,” my son said, not knowing the word fluorescent, and referencing his first home, the place where he was conceived and practically born and where he watched his little brother come into the world upstairs in the little farmhouse beside the brook just weeks before his grandmother died on the Feast Day of Mary.

-I hadn’t been sure about the purchase of the land upon which we stood together, until I was told to whom the land just across the pond belonged.
+I hadn’t been sure about the purchase of the land upon which I stood with my son until that day when I was told to whom the land just across the pond belonged.